 Any research conducted by a student that involves humans and/or animals requires the approval of ORSP: Human and Animal Protections.
 Such approval must be obtained prior to the initiation of any research activity involving these subjects.
 There are no exceptions.
-A student whose work involves humans or animals is not permitted to enroll in the Culminating Experience course until the research activity has been approved by the Human and Animal Protections Committee.
+No student whose work involves humans or animals is permitted to enroll in the Culminating Experience course until the research activity has been approved by the Human and Animal Protections Committee.
 Students should check with the Human and Animal Protections web site for specific information (http://research.sfsu.edu/protocol/).

 Registration and Grading Procedures for Culminating Experience Courses

 To register for a Culminating Experience course, a student must have a 3.0 GPA in all post-baccalaureate course work completed as well as an approved Advancement to Candidacy (ATC) form and Proposal for Culminating Experience on file in Graduate Studies.
 Status of the ATC and Culminating Experience Proposal approval can be found by accessing SF State Gateway on the web.